Taipei Metro C381: Overview

+Each train car forms a six-car set made out of stainless steel with four doors on each side.
+The trains run on 750V DC power supplied from a third rail.
 More than 50% of the parts of the C381 are identical to that of the C371; such parts include cab equipment, electromechanical systems, passenger service interfaces, detrainment doors, etc. Hence, the C381 can be considered as a successor to the C371.